 Every scholar of six years old and upwards should study with ‘delight’ his own, living, books on every subject in a pretty broad curriculum.
 Children between six and eight must have their books read to them for the most part. – Charlotte Mason

 So, if you’re prone to losing your voice or you’ve had throat surgery, don’t bank on being able to read constantly.

 I mention this also because I heard of one mother who was thinking of stopping because she was having trouble with the constant reading.
 She was thinking of using another curriculum for a while due to the strain on her vocal cords.

-An alternative to this is, of course, is signing up to Audible (banner below).
+Of course, an alternative to this is signing up to Audible (banner below).
 If you get a monthly subscription, you can have the books read to your children instead.
 If you want to try it out, you can get two free audiobooks and see if it’s for you.

 When You Read, They Listen

-Charlotte Mason said children should work towards paying full attention when parents are reading them their living book.
-Mason would never have thought to allow children to color-in, listen to music or do other activities while the text was being read or listened to.
+Charlotte Mason said children should pay full attention when parents are reading them their living book.
+Mason would never have thought to allow children to color-in, listen to music, or do other activities while the text was being read.

 - When their boss does a presentation, they’ll be able to listen without wandering off and thinking about other topics.